German Reunification Transport Projects: Background

 Until the 1970s, East Germany (officially the German Democratic Republic or GDR) had not made any large-scale investment into its transport infrastructure.
-Many of its motorways, roads, and railways had not been upgraded since the 1940s (with the exception of some that were repaired in the 1950s as needed) and were largely neglected: trunk roads, the long-distance counterparts to the Bundesstraßen of the GDR, were still mostly unpaved in rural areas in 1990 and had numerous potholes.
+Many of its motorways, roads, and railways had not been upgraded since the 1940s (with the exception of some that were repaired in the 1950s as needed) and were largely neglected: trunk roads, East Germany's long-distance counterparts to West Germany's Bundesstraßen, were still mostly unpaved in rural areas in 1990 and had numerous potholes.

-The autobahns were, essentially, the same as they were before World War II.
+The motorways were, essentially, the same as they were before World War II.
 Exceptions included the six-lane expansion of a short section of the southern segment of the Berlin ring road and the largest section of the A 24 from Hamburg to Berlin, at a cost of 1.2 billion East German mark (around 1.1 billion euro), which West Germany funded.
 In contrast, the GDR hardly invested in the Nazi-era Reichsautobahn network.
-By 1990, most of the autobahns had deteriorated significantly and did not have shoulders.
+By 1990, most of the motorways had deteriorated significantly and did not have shoulders.
 There was a lack of accelerating and decelerating ramps at interchanges, and there was also no continuous protective guardrail on long stretches.
 Routes to West Germany had been brought up to better standards over the years, but had also been in the shadows for decades.